SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 The costs shown should be taken as a **rough approximation** due to prices changing over time.
 Prices are in USD.

 ## Don't order yet!
-This guide is designed to show rough price estimates for the components needed to build a set of SlimeVR trackers.
+This guide is meant to show rough price estimates for the components needed to build a set of SlimeVR trackers.
-Due to different case designs, compatibility is not guaranteed in between components.
+Due to different case designs, compatibility is not guaranteed between components.
 To better understand what you need, consider looking at the documentation of your case.

 ## Calculate Your Costs